Join us 5th – 14th January 2018

-Family Day – Explore Fremantle’s connection to the Fenian story through walks, talks and family friendly activities; watch the sailing boats at Bathers’ Beach and bring the whole family along to join in and enjoy the fun of a Ceilidh Dance by the beach at sunset.
+Family Day – Explore Fremantle’s connection to the Fenian story through walks, talks and family friendly activities; watch the sailing boats at Bathers’ Beach and bring the whole family along to join in and enjoy the fun of an Irish Ceili Dance by the beach at sunset.

 Story Telling and Walking Tours – Listen to Fremantle’s very own ‘Great Escape’ story, see the places where this drama unfolded and get to know about a centenary old ‘crowd funding’ scheme that helped free these Fenians and take them to the USA.

 History – A story where fact is more amazing than fiction!
 Hear how Fremantle’s residents feared an invasion to free the Fenians, how these cultured and educated men survived alongside the last of England’s criminals to be transported and how the Stars and Stripes saved the day.

 Take a bus tour to recreate John Boyle O’Reilly’s escape and visit the place where the crew o the Catalpa snatched the Fenians to freedom.

 Film – Exclusive screenings of contemporary Irish films as well as locally produced documentary, Waiting for the Vigilant (in conjunction with the John Boyle O’Reilly Association).